Downtime Classification & OEE Calculation Pipelines for Industrial Telemetry

 return pd.DataFrame(results)

-Each component must be bounded between 0.0 and 1.0, with explicit handling for missing telemetry or maintenance exclusions.
-Implementing rigorous OEE Formula Validation catches upstream data corruption before it propagates to executive reporting layers.
+Each component must be clamped between and , with explicit handling for missing telemetry and maintenance exclusions.
+Rigorous OEE formula validation catches upstream corruption before it reaches executive reporting, and the overlapping-maintenance-window case shows how planned exclusions must be subtracted from planned time rather than added to downtime.

 def calculate_oee(